 An administrator at Queen’s blamed local authorities for the error.
 She said the College just exported data they already had on students.

 “We don’t change anything – there is no opportunity for it to be corrupted,” she said.
+“It’s not our job to clean up data given to us by officials.”

 It is unclear how many foreign citizens might have been mistakenly allowed to vote in the general election, but the close margins of some contests mean any error could be significant.